TACC/coe-332-sp21/docs/week10/services.rst

   $ curl 10.244.7.95:5000
     curl: (7) Failed connect to 10.244.7.95:5000; Network is unreachable

-This is because the 10.244.*.* private k8s network is not available from the outside, not even from the master node.
+This is because the 10.244.*.* private k8s network is not available from the outside, not even from the API node.
 However, it *is* available from other pods in the namespace.